neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 ---
-title: Transfer Solana Tokens
+title: Move Tokens Between Neon EVM and Solana
 ---

 ## Overview
-This guide provides instructions on how to transfer ERC-20 tokens between Solana and Neon EVM using NeonPass.
-You can do it in any direction, i.e. transfer tokens from Solana to Neon EVM or withdraw them back.
-However, you need to keep in mind that each transaction in Neon EVM or Solana will be charged a fee in the form of NEON or SOL tokens, respectively.
-For example, withdrawing tokens from Neon EVM to Solana requires 2 transactions: one for Neon EVM (requires a fee in NEON) and another for Solana (requires a fee in SOL).
-Therefore, you will have to pay two fees.
+This guide shows you how to transfer ERC-20 tokens between Solana and Neon EVM using [NeonPass](https://neonpass.live/).
+You can transfer tokens in either direction, but each transaction will incur a gas fee in either NEON or SOL tokens, depending on the source network.
+For example, moving tokens from Neon EVM to Solana requires two transactions, one for Neon EVM (which requires a fee in NEON) and another for Solana (which requires a fee in SOL).

-Before you start transferring ERC-20 tokens, you have to fulfill the following requirements:
+To transfer ERC-20 tokens, you must:
-  * On a source side, you should already have an account with the balance of tokens that will be transferred.
-  * NeonPass uses [MetaMask](about/terminology.md#metamask) and [Phantom](about/terminology.md#phantom), two popular non-custodial browser based wallets.
+* Have an account on the source network with the necessary token balance.
+This means that:
+  * When transferring from Neon EVM to Solana, make sure your Neon EVM account has enough NEON and the token being moved to complete the transfer and cover the gas fee.
+  * When transferring from Solana to Neon EVM, make sure your Solana account has enough SOL and the token being moved to complete the transfer and cover the gas fee.
+* Use non-custodial browser-based wallet applications [MetaMask](https://metamask.io/) and [Phantom](https://phantom.app/), which are currently supported by NeonPass.
-  * The NeonPass application is deployed in the browser to which your wallets are attached.
+* Access the NeonPass page using a browser where your wallet applications are attached.

-## Procedure
+## Tutorial: Moving Tokens From Neon EVM to Solana
-This procedure presents the example of transferring NEON tokens from Neon EVM to Solana in Devnet.
-The task is to transfer 42 NEON from Neon EVM to Solana.
+The following is an example of transferring NEON tokens from Neon EVM to Solana on Devnet.

-Initial conditions:
-  * Your Neon EVM account contains a non-zero NEON balance to send, as well as enough to pay the withdrawal approval fee.
-  * Your Solana account contains a non-zero SOL-balance to pay the fee.

 ### 1. Connect Wallets
 Go to the [NeonPass](https://neonpass.live/) page in the browser to which the Phantom and MetaMask wallets are attached.